ADSChat/Odd-AI/README.md

 - [ ] Research Bob's strange responses.
 - [ ] Personal deployment to Github pages

-### DISCLAIMER: HENRYWAUZVIUFF (and QuizzityMC) ARE NOT RESPONSIBLE FOR ANY RESPONSES FROM BOB THAT MAY CONTAIN REFERENCES TO QUESTIONABLE ACTIVITIES.
+### DISCLAIMER: WE ARE NOT RESPONSIBLE FOR ANY RESPONSES FROM BOB THAT MAY CONTAIN REFERENCES TO QUESTIONABLE ACTIVITIES.